Institute of Translation and Interpreting: Membership

 Although most of its members are based in the United Kingdom, ITI has members from across continental Europe and other countries where English is commonly used.
 The main grades of individual membership are Fellow, Qualified Member, Associate, Affiliate, Project Manager and Student, and there are categories for individual Supporters and Academics, with some Corporate Members, classified into Corporate – Language Services Providers, Corporate Education and Corporate Affiliate.
 In January 2022 the numbers included 62 Fellows, 1535 Members, 444 Associates, 301 Students and 87 Corporates, along with a handful of honorary and concessionary members, making a total of 3165, although the Institute's Annual Review for 2024-2025 showed a slight decline in total membership to 2919.
 Members are bound by the institute's Code of Professional Conduct.
 Fellows and Qualified Members are entitled to use the postnominals FITI and MITI; the equivalent AITI for Associates was abolished when the precise definition of 'Associate' changed several times in around 2005, but was reinstated in 2013.

-Bulletin Magazine
+Member Magazine

-The ITI Bulletin, currently edited by Radhika Holmström, is published four times a year and has an estimated readership of 7000.
+Originally called ITI News, the member magazine was known as the ITI Bulletin until it was renamed to ITI Insight in 2026.
+The magazine, is published four times a year and has an estimated readership of 7000.
 As well as publicising ITI events, including conferences, workshops etc., it contains articles relating to translating and interpreting.
 Some editions include interviews with authors and articles on world issues running alongside regular features on the pitfalls of poor translation, reviews of translation software, taxation, money matters, and the many uses of translation and interpreting.